-You can leave your home to escape family violence during coronavirus (COVID-19)
+You can leave home to escape family violence at any time

 What is family violence?

 Family violence is emotional abuse, financial abuse, physical or sexual violence, and coercive, controlling or emotionally or psychologically abusive behaviour from a person in your family or an intimate partner.
 This can include abusers restricting your movement or isolating you from friends or family.
 Family violence can make you feel afraid for your own safety or wellbeing, or for a family member.